subtle42/mern/README.md

 * The REST call is caught by Passport.js and authenticated with a jwt (JSON Web Token)
 * The request goes to an Express controller and the data in the request is validated against a Mongoose schema.
 * Mongoose then sends a query to MongoDB.
-* The item that was affected is then passed to SocketIO and broadcast on its parent's channel.
+* The item that was affected is then passed to SocketIO and broadcast on its parent's/userID channel.
-* All clients listening to the parrent channel using SocketIO Client receive the broadcast.
+* All clients listening to the parrent/userID channel using SocketIO Client receive the broadcast.
 * SocketIO Client sends a dispatch to Redux with the delta.
 * Redux runs a reducer and updates its store.
 * React is linked into Redux and sees things have changed.
 * React rerenders all affected templates.
-* Express then sends and empty response or the _id of a created document as a REST response back to the client.
+* Express then sends an empty response or the _id of a created document as a REST response back to the client.
 * Client can then execute logic on the response.

 ## Client